 - This course must be passed with a C- or better as a CSU graduation requirement. - NO late work or make-up assignments will be accepted without good reason, and no extra credit will be given, as a rule.
 Exceptions may be made at my discretion, and late work, if accepted, may be penalized. - I reserve the right to add or change assignments, including pop quizzes, change the syllabus schedule, etc. at my discretion.
-I will notify you in class and through email.
+I will notify you in class and through email when/if I do so.